Special Forces Command (Cambodia): Training

-Most of its commandos have graduated from training under Kopassus instructors.
+Most of its commandos have graduated from training under Kopassus instructors, under a special program at Batujajar.
+American instructors have also provided training assistance.
 In order to graduate from the school, all cadets have to pass the test set.
 On passing, cadets receive their own red beret and a wings badge.

 The SF regularly conduct trainings and joint exercises such as: